 Do not bring junk food or snacks.

-Useless plastic water bottles and plastic-wrapped goods should not be used.
+Useless plastic water bottles and plastic-wrapped goods should be avoided.

 Always have a few pairs of warm underwear on hand.